-- May be competitors. - 1 circle master who watches for foot faults, tells when the thrower has made the catch, and counts catches out loud.
-He must count loud enough that the range stewards can hear him so they can verify his count after each throw. - 1 scorekeeper. - 3 range stewards to check each throw for range. - 2 timers: 1 timer to keep the overall time (five minutes) and 1 backup timer.
+- May be competitors. - 1 circle master who announces when the turn begins for each thrower by announcing, "circle is clear".
+At that moment he will start a timer to keep track of the 15-second throwing window for the first thrower as well as the 5 second throwing window for the second thrower.
+He will announce: "10seconds remaining" then count down "5, 4, 3, 2, 1, stop".
+He also watches for foot faults, tells when the thrower has made the catch, and counts catches out loud.
+He must count loud enough that the range stewards can hear him so they can verify his count after each throw. - 1 scorekeeper. - S range stewards to check each throw for range. - 2 timers: 1 timer to keep the overall time (five minutes) and 1 backup timer. - The overall timer announces loudly "4 minutes remaining" then also "3 min, 2 min, 1 min, 30s, 15s, 10-1s, stop"